gamemanual0/gm0/source/docs/appendix/glossary.rst

     High Strength Hex Hub
-        REV’s hex hub is a steel attachment whose purpose is to prevent the bore wearing out over time.
+        REV’s hex hub is a steel attachment whose purpose is to prevent the :term:`bore` wearing out over time.
-        The strengthener fits on the 5 mm hex shaft and into the gear, sprocket, or wheel.
+        The strengthener fits on the 5 mm hex :term:`shaft` and into the :term:`gear`, :term:`sprocket`, or wheel.

         .. note::
             It is highly recommended that all teams use strengtheners on all